callstack/repack/.changeset/fast-geckos-wonder.md

 "@callstack/repack": major
 ---

-BREAKING CHANGE: Upgrade to Node 18, drop support for Node 16.
+Upgrade to Node 18, drop support for Node 16